QuantAMMProtocol/quantammsim/docs/source/tutorials/quantamm_pools.rst

 QuantAMM: Pools as Portfolios
 =============================

-QuantAMM pools implement Temporal Function Market Making (TFMM) - a system where pool behavior is determined by dynamic weight vectors that evolve based on market conditions.
+QuantAMM pools implement Temporal Function Market Making (TFMM): pool behavior is determined by dynamic weight vectors that evolve based on market conditions.
-These changes in pool behavior lead to changes in the pool's composition.
+These changes in pool weights lead to changes in the pool's composition by the action of arbitrageurs.

 If you're new to QuantAMM pools, you should start with :doc:`../tutorials/introduction_to_dynamic_pools`, which describes the overall structure of how weight changes are done in Temporal Function Market Making and in this simulator.

 We provide here in the simulator the same strategies that are implemented in V1 of the QuantAMM protocol.
 Users can also experiment with custom strategies in this simulator, but support for custom strategies in the onchain protocol is not yet fully implemented.
 If you are interested in deploying a custom strategy as a smart contract, please get in touch.
-See :doc:`../tutorials/advanced_usage` for more detail on how to implement a custom strategy in the simulator.
+See :doc:`../tutorials/custom_rules` for more detail on how to implement a custom strategy in the simulator.

 This page provides an overview of the actual strategies we have implemented in the simulator.